 West Virginia is also considered the northern-most southern state and the southern-most northern state.
 I guess that just means it’s in the middle?
 Great skiing at Snowshoe and lots of beautiful country in WV.
 For Halloween, stock up on Blow Pops, Milky Way and Hershey’s Mini Chocolate Bars.
 They were numbers 1, 2, and 3.

 Wisconsin’s most popular Halloween candy has changed again this year.
 Butterfinger reclaims its title as the Top Halloween Candy.
 The top 2 candies actually switched places again this year, as Starbursts edged out Butterfinger for the top candy in last years study.
 Also Hot Tamales stole the #3 spot away from Jolly Ranchers.
 Those badgers had a big change this year with all 3 spots changing hands.
 Get some Butterfinger if you’re stocking up in the Badger State.

 Wyoming was the first state to grant voting rights to women, it’s home to the Grand Tetons and Yellowstone and big skies abound.
 The top Halloween candy is Reese’s Peanut Butter Cups.
 Homes can be pretty spread out in Wyoming, but if you do plan on getting trick or treaters, make sure to give them – and their horses – some yummy Reese’s Cups.

 So, what candy do people in your area like?
 If you get the wrong thing, the consequences could be dire.
+The inverse of treat is trick, as we all know.
 Streaming TP from your tree limbs?
 Ok hopefully kids in your neighborhood wouldn’t do that.
 But the adults might :|

 So how did we do?
 Did your personal favorite match your state?